Gallery Assistant: Job Description, Duties and Responsibilities

 Job Outlook and Salary Information

 According to the U.S. Bureau of Labor Statistic (BLS), gallery assistants fulfill many duties attached to both exhibit designers and administrative assistants.
-In 2012, set and exhibit designers earned an annual median salary of $50,300, while secretaries and administrative assistants, excluding legal, medical and executive, brought home $32,410.
-From 2010-2020, jobs for set and exhibit designers working mainly in museums were expected to increase by 17%, per the BLS.
+In 2013, set and exhibit designers earned an annual median salary of $50,000, while secretaries and administrative assistants, excluding legal, medical and executive, brought home $32,840.
+From 2012-2022, jobs for set and exhibit designers were expected to increase by 6%, per the BLS.
 During that same decade, overall employment for secretaries and administrative assistants was predicted to grow by 12%.

 Related to Gallery Assistant: Job Description, Duties and Responsibilities